thesooge/gold-shop/README.md

 ## 📞 Support

-For support, email [your-email] or create an issue in the repository.
+For support, email [thesooge.8313@gmail.com] or create an issue in the repository.

 video and features description in linkedin: https://www.linkedin.com/feed/update/urn:li:activity:7309314374295347200/